 A running application is represented through some state stored in memory and calculations carried out by the CPU.
 Typically performance problems materialize in these two areas.
 In my last post I’ve explained garbage collection and how to hunt down memory problems in Node.js.

-In this blog post, I’ll cover the CPU aspects of Node.js including the event loop and how to track down tasks that consume too much CPU time and slow down the whole process.
+In this blog post, I’ll cover the CPU aspects of Node.js, including the event loop and how to track down tasks that consume too much CPU time and slow down the whole process.
+Let’s find out what causes very high Node.js CPU usage!

 How “single threaded” is Node.js really?

 The famous statement ‘Node.js runs in a single thread’ is only partly true.
 Actually, only your ‘userland’ code runs in one thread.
-Starting a simple node application and looking at the processes reveals that Node.js in fact spins up a number of threads.
+Starting a simple node application and looking at the processes reveals that Node.js, in fact, spins up several threads.

 This is because Node.js maintains a thread pool to delegate synchronous tasks to, while Google V8 creates its own threads for tasks like garbage collection.